 Coordinates the scheduling of more than 2,000 special events and meetings occurring on campus each term using scheduling software.
-Events are schedule for individuals within the college and the outside community.
+Events are scheduled for individuals within the college and the outside community.
 Interacts with campus management (e.g. Sylvania Campus President, Dean of Instruction, Division Deans and Department Managers) to coordinate facilities schedule information.
 Works closely with the PE Facility Coordinator and Theatre Coordinator to ensure all events are properly documented and approved in compliance with college policies and procedures.
-Coordinates resources for events with other college departments and support services.\
+Coordinates resources for events with other college departments and support services.

 Invoices all chargeable events and maintains accurate accounting of invoices billed, payments received and associated personnel costs in compliance with college and State requirements.
 Provides documentation and confirmation of costs and reservations to facilities users.
 Generates and revises contracts for special events; evaluates risk, processes Certificates of Insurance and ensures proper contracts and related insurance are on file.